EnlistedGhost/Patriot-Match-App/README.md

 # Patriot Match (Pure LAMP Stack)
 This project is a Tinder-like web application built using a **LAMP (Linux, Apache, MySQL, PHP)** stack.
-The goal is to create a responsive and functional matchmaking platform, with features like user registration, login, and account management.
+The goal is to create a responsive and functional matchmaking platform, with features like user registration, login, password recovery, and account management.

 ## 🚀 Features
 - **User Registration**: Users can create an account with a unique username, email, and password.
 - **User Login**: Secure authentication for registered users with password hashing.
+- **Password Recovery**: Users can recover their password via a secure email-based system that sends a unique reset link.
 - **User Session Management**: A session system that allows logged-in users to view their profile, log out, and navigate the platform.
 - **Database Management**: MySQL backend for storing user credentials, profiles, and match data.
 - **Responsive Frontend**: HTML-based UI for user interaction, styled with CSS.